Mykola-CI/pedigreat/readme.md

   ![About Us - Mobile view](documentation/mobile-about-us.png) ![Service Descriptions - Mobile view](documentation/mobile-service-intro.png)

 #### Testimonials section on the Home page
-This section is featured with 2 testimonials, which organized as 2 cards.
+This section is featured with 2 testimonials organized as cards.
 User will see and get familiar with
 * the photo of a pet-owner,
 * name,
 * occupation